 Your turntable motor is pre-calibrated at the factory and in normal use, should never require re-calibration.

-Changing to Mylar (or Kapton) requires re-calibration of the controller due to the large difference in belt thickness, and this procedure was documented to facilitate re-calibration in the field.
+Changing from the thicker fabric belts to Mylar (or Kapton) requires re-calibration of the controller due to the large difference in belt thickness, and this procedure was documented to facilitate re-calibration in the field.

 The cloth belts are .035″ thick and Mylar (and Kapton) is .002″ thick.
 Thinner belts require the motor to turn slightly faster in order to achieve 33 and 45 rpm.

 This influence of belt thickness on the pulley to platter gear ratio is counter-intuitive and this is somewhat obscure knowledge.
 For the purpose of calculating the gear ratio, the radii of the pulley and platter need to add approximately 1/2 of the belt’s thickness (technically, it’s the belt’s neutral axis).
 So, a small and equal change to both the pulley and platter’s effective radius will have an effect on the platter speed, and this is the calibration we’re making when we change belt types.

 The new controller design has a much finer, more precise speed adjustment and this was accomplished by specifying lower values for the precision, 10-turn potentiometers (the main speed trim pots you’re familiar with).
 This limits their adjustment range.
 To ensure a full range of adjustment, we added the blue trim/calibration pots (pictured above), and it is these pots which must be adjusted (re-calibrated).

 These trim/calibration pots are accessed through the holes adjacent to the red and blue speed indicator LEDs (labeled in the photo above).